evgeny-s/sol-meme-sniper-bot/README.md

-# Solana Pump.fun sniper bot
+# Solana Pump.fun sniper bot ( -_•)▄︻テحكـ━一💥

 ### Description
+How it works:
-Poll the pump.fun website and check if the token is about to complete the bounding period.
+- Pull the the pump.fun website coins
+- Check if the token is about to complete the bounding period
-Once the bounding is finished, it swap the token and check the status and prices.
+- Once the bounding is finished, the Bot purchase the token and add it to the watching list
-Based on the configured strategies can book the profit (or loss).
+- After the token is pumped, it book the profit

-### How to start
+### How to start locally 👨🏼‍💻

 1. Copy the ENV file and update all the ENV params
 ```shell